freemocap/skellycam/README.md

 in the software).
 Image data is passed between processes using a complex combination of shared memory, multiprocessing PIPEs, and a websocket connection to feed images to a Client frontend.

+Copious logging (log level set in `skellycam/__init__.py`) and high precision timestamp logs have and will continue to allow for deeper debugging and streamlining of the framereading processes that will pour empirical data into he `freemocap` light-to-skeleton building pipeline.

 ## Installation

 Run the following commands from the project root directory (i.e the same directory as this `README.md` file)